An average person spends 90,000 hours at work over a lifetime.

 Or maybe you’re indifferent about your job.

-No matter what your case is, today you’ll learn how to turn your job into play because it’s the essence of life.
+No matter what your case is, today you’ll learn how to love your job by turning it into play, because play is the essence of life.

 So how do you turn your job into play?

 I’ve said it before and I will say it again, you need to experience flow in your everyday life.